ahn6/PiggyBank/README.md

+# PiggyBank
+## Author
-// Author: Aaron Nguyen 301254559
-// Date: March 30 2017
+Aaron Nguyen 301254559 on March 30 2017

-// Bankers Algorithm
+## Compile Environment
 This specific source code is complied in Visual Studios 2015 in windows 10.

+## Program Specification
-Some assumptions for the source code
+Some assumptions are made for the program:
-1) We will only deal with the specific case of 5 processes and 3 resources
+1) The program only deals with the specific case of 5 processes and 3 resources
-2) The user has the ability to enter specific values for each resource and processes (i.e. Allocation and Max)
+2) User has the ability to enter specific values for each resource and process (i.e. Allocation and Maximum parameters)
-3) Each index for Allocation and Max will be filled with a given value and the rest will be calculated
+3) Each index for Allocation and Max are filled with given values and the rest are calculated in the run time
-4) We will assume that the user will only enter intergers and never characters for inputs
+4) Only integer is allowed for input data type
-5) Invalid values will misbehave (negative numbers)
+5) Invalid values such as negative numbers will cause the program to misbehave